huangbo99/Forest_harvest_and_climate/README.md

 # Forest_harvest_and_climate
-This repository to share the code to generate the data and figures for the paper.
+This repository to share the code and data to generate figures for the paper.

-Bo Huang et al. (2026), Spatiotemporal patterns of surface temperature response to forest harvest in Europe
+Bo Huang et al., Spatiotemporal patterns of surface temperature response to forest harvest in Europe.
+Environmental Research Letters, 2026.